OpenSCAP/openscap/README.md

 ### Scanning

  * To evaluate all definitions within the given OVAL Definition file, run the following command:
- * To evaluate all definitions within the given OVAL Definition file, run the following command:
 ```
 oscap oval eval --results oval-results.xml scap-oval.xml